SiddhiJani/MHC2AffyPred/README.md

       5. Weka v3.8
             Download: https://www.cs.waikato.ac.nz/ml/weka/downloading.html

     -------Refer the manual of the tools for the ease of the downloading and installation procedure and keep all the tools and scripts in one folder----------

-# STEP-I: Dataset division
+    -------Put FoldX, Zdock and PyPLIF-HIPPOS in same folder as well as install PyPLIF-HIPPOS--------

-    • To divide the sequences between the test set and training set add sequence-based descriptors with the activity as the input excel file in DatasetDivision software.
+# STEP-I: Descriptor calculation
-    • Set training and test set ratio 70:30 and run.
-It will divide the sequences between the training set and the test set.
+    • To get physio-chemical descriptors of peptide make a FASTA file having peptide sequences and upload on the website of Bioprot, select “Moran autocorrelation” and run, it will generate excel sheet of descriptors, download it and keep in a folder.

 # STEP-II: Generation of peptide structures
     Make a template text file of the one letter code, chain name, residue no and amino acid code of the peptide.pdb file to generate the structure of the peptide sequence.